g-aggarwal/mlx-hub/README.md

 MLX-Hub is a command line tool for managing [MLX](https://opensource.apple.com/projects/mlx/) AI models  on macOS.

-Search and download [MLX models](https://huggingface.co/models?library=mlx&sort=downloads) from Hugging Face, without leaving your dev environment.
+Search, scan and download [MLX models](https://huggingface.co/models?library=mlx&sort=downloads) from Hugging Face, right from your terminal.

 ### What is MLX?